2020 2nd Sakhir Formula 2 round

 The 2020 Sakhir 2nd Formula 2 round was a pair of motor races for Formula 2 cars that took place on 5-6 December 2020 at the Outer Circuit Layout of the Bahrain International Circuit in Sakhir, Bahrain as part of the FIA Formula 2 Championship.
-It was the final round of the 2020 FIA Formula 2 Championship and ran in support of the 2020 Sakhir Grand Prix.
+It was the final race of the 2020 FIA Formula 2 Championship and ran in support of the 2020 Sakhir Grand Prix.

 Report

+Background

+Ralph Boschung replaced Jack Aitken for this round as Aitken moves to Williams to debut in 2020 Sakhir Grand Prix instead of George Russell, who will move to Mercedes instead of reigning F1 champion Lewis Hamilton, who got positive COVID-19 test.

+Pirelli supplied the field with P Zero White hard tyres and P Zero Red soft tyres for the round.

+Qualifying

+Yuki Tsunoda collected another pole ahead of feature race, outpacing Nikita Mazepin by 0.122 seconds.
+Qualifying session was ended preliminary after the contact between Mick Schumacher and Roy Nissany.